 The goal of the Lynchburg business crime prevention initiatives is to create a safer environment for a business, their employees and customers.
-The LPD Crime Prevention Specialist, upon request, will conduct a free security assessment of your property to help identify vulnerabilities in your physical security, and offer suggestions to improve workplace safety policies and procedures.
+LPD Crime Prevention Specialists, upon request, will conduct a free security assessment of your property to help identify vulnerabilities in your physical security, and offer suggestions to improve workplace safety policies and procedures.

 During a Security Assessment, some of the areas that will be reviewed to check for problems and offer suggestions for improvement are as follows:

 - Alarm /Panic alarms system